 -

-Labour-intensive jam cooking
+Labour-intensive jam preparation

 -